The state of Louisiana uses the HiSET exam for its HSE (high school equivalency) testing.

 Jobs with a GED (HiSET) diploma

-In the period 2002-2013, over 76,000 adults received their GED diploma in Louisiana, and the GED (General Education Development) program has offered these people another chance to get a fulfilling career, go to college, or enjoy personal and professional advancement.
+In the 70 years that the GED was the only option for high school equivalency testing in America, more than 800.000 people passed the test.
+The GED (General Education Development) program has offered these people another chance to get a fulfilling career, go to college, or enjoy personal and professional advancement.

 GED (HiSET) is about your future